bahrus/be-invoking/README.md

 ## Example 1a

 > [!NOTE]
-        console.log({nv});
-> This element enhancement took some inspiration from the original form that [this proposal adopted](https://open-ui.org/components/invokers.explainer/).
+> This element enhancement took some inspiration from the original form that [the invoker commands proposal adopted](https://open-ui.org/components/invokers.explainer/).
 Once that becomes built into the platform (hopefully), definitely consider adopting that built-in technique before using this as a last resort.

 ```html